 Once our new CMP is approved by the Indiana Department of Natural Resources (DNR), our department will be eligible to apply for a number of grants through the DNR.
 The document will also be used as an overarching guide for the Park Board and our staff as we continue to develop our existing parks and trails and look toward future expansion.

 One vital component of a CMP is gathering feedback from the citizens that we serve.
-The DNR requires that we survey a random sample and a non-random sample of respondents, as well as holding a meeting for public input.
+The DNR requires that we survey a random sample and a non-random sample of respondents.

 Here are the random and non-random results of our survey.